Progress

 Standing your backbone upright and curved or leaned forward far enough

-to press the ends of your thighs at your knees downward.
+to press the ends of your thighs at your knees downward firmly on the upper

-All of these events need to be happening when
+All of these events need to be happening at

-you lift your ankle with your hands to support it on the upper side of your
+the same time that you’re lifting your ankle with your hands to support it on the

 your opposite leg.